FAQ & GENERAL INFORMATION

 - Can I change out components on my Vanta 9?

 NO. Do NOT swap parts (no matter how seemingly inconsequential) on your Vanta 9.
 The only component that is acceptable for interchanging at the end-user level is the recoil spring and the optic/fixed sight plate.
-Any other labor or long-term maintenance must be performed by Fowler Industries or your warranty will be voided.
+Any other labor or long-term maintenance must be performed by Fowler Industries, LLC. or your warranty will be voided.
 Every component on your Vanta 9 was mated to that specific serial number and is tracked by internal means here at FI.
 If you change parts out on your own accord and submit a warranty claim at a later date, your repair may be delayed and additional fees may be applied.
+Also, if you notice a different number engraved on the inside of your gun (different number than your frame's serial number), this is normal.
 Please note, warranty repairs that are not due to end-user error are not billed to the customer.

 - If I have multiple Vanta 9s can I interchange parts? i.e. - barrel, trigger, etc...